tuur29/FrietDB/README.md

 ## Development server

+### Frontend

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+### Backend

+Make sure there is a MongoDB service with a database called 'frietdb' running. go to `./server/` and also execute `npm start` there.

 ## Build & Deploy